 Keeping up-to-date on developments naturally important.
 We produce a weekly Share Incentives highlights report and email it straight to subscribers' inboxes.
 It's also posted on our news carousel.

-This week's edition of Share Incentives weekly highlights includes (1) an update on the progress of Finance Bill 2025 and (2) a further focus on...
+This week's edition of Share Incentives weekly highlights includes (1) an update from the FCA on its PISCES sandbox framework following proposals in...

 How do I contact HMRC with a share schemes related query?HMRC consists of specialist departments dealing with specific areas of employment related...